stackblitz/webcontainer-docs/docs/guides/community-inspirations.md

 [![Command line chess game](/img/community/chess.png)](https://www.npmjs.com/package/schachnovelle)

-As [Manus Nijhoff](https://manusnijhoff.nl/), the author of this chess game, puts it, “If you've got nothing better to do than waste time in the terminal, Stackblitz is there with you!”
+As [Manus Nijhoff](https://manusnijhoff.nl/), the author of this chess game, puts it, “If you've got nothing better to do than waste time in the terminal, StackBlitz is there with you!”

 <br />